 1. Don’t delay.

-Lemon laws require specific actions by the vehicle owner within a set time period or mileage since purchase of the vehicle (e.g. Pennsylvania: 12 months/12,000 miles; California: 18 months/18,000 miles; New Jersey: 24 months/24,000 miles.)
+Lemon laws require specific actions by the vehicle owner within a set time period or mileage since purchase of the vehicle (e.g. Arizona: 24 months/24,000 miles; California: 18 months/18,000 miles; Florida: 24 months; New Jersey: 24 months/24,000 miles; Ohio: 12 months/18,000 miles; Pennsylvania: 12 months/12,000 miles; Texas: 24 months/24,000 miles, West Virginia: 12 months.)
 If the owner misses a deadline, they lose their chance to bring a lemon law claim (though they may have other legal options.)
 It is important not to procrastinate if you are having problems with your newly purchased vehicle.
 Find out your rights and get your vehicle to the dealer without delay.

 2. Document.
 Document.
 Document.